revk/ESP32-LED/Manuals/Overview.md

 Whilst app parameters are normally an object with one or more parameters, if it is just a string, that sets `colour`, and if a number, that sets `limit`.
 E.g. `command/LED/whatever/spin red`.

+The `stop` command sets the limit on all active apps to be `fade` from now.
+For most apps this is a controlled stop, e.g. fade out.

 ## Power and wiring

 The PCB passes on the USB supplied power.
 Each LED could use something like 60mA when on full, so consider total power.
 A USB port only has to provide 0.5A which would be only 8 LEDs, but obviously the LEDs may not all be on full white usually.